Apprenticeships have become increasingly more popular and successful in the last few years, but what are the key advantages of taking this route?

 * Education and Skills Funding Agency 2018

-- Get support from your employer and assessor
+7. Get support from your employer and trainer

-With an apprenticeship, you will get lots of support from your employer and work colleagues, along with support from your assessor.
-You will have one-to-one support sessions to learn about all aspects of your qualification and chosen sector.
+With an apprenticeship, you will get lots of support from your employer and work colleagues, along with support from your trainer.
+You will have one-to-one support sessions to learn about all aspects of your chosen sector.

 Being in a workplace with lots of different age groups and people allows you to grow your confidence by networking, whether that’s simply by creating a LinkedIn account, attending industry events or just conversing with your colleagues.